stefwalter/cockpit/doc/protocol.md

    When specifying "units", "type" defaults to "number".

-The 'meta' messages for PCP sources also contain these fields:
+The metric information objects in the 'meta' messages for PCP sources also contain these fields:

+ * "name" (string): The name of the metric.

- * "types" (array of strings): The type of the values reported for each metric, either "number" or "string".
+ * "type" (string): The type of the values reported for this metric, either "number" or "string".

- * "semantics" (array of strings): The semantics of each metric, one of "counter", "instant", or "discrete".
+ * "semantics" (string): The semantics of this metric, one of "counter", "instant", or "discrete".
 Counter metrics are treated specially by a metrics channel, see below.

- * "units" (array of strings): The units for the values reported for each metric.
+ * "units" (string): The units for the values reported for this metric.

 The idea is that you can either provide detailed expectations for a metric and can then be sure that your code will not be faced with